Interpolation, projection and hierarchical bases in discontinuous Galerkin methods: Polynomial approximation using tensor product elements

 \begin{remark} For comparison, we mention the following special case of Lemma \ref{projektionsfehler}, (\ref{L2_proj_error_rand}):

-We see that both estimates(\ref{L2_proj_error_rand_geor}) and (\ref{L2_proj_error_rand_0}) are suboptimal of order $k^{1/2}.$ The reason lies in the behavior of the $L^2$-projection error measured in the $|\cdot|_{r,2,T}$-norm for $r>0.$ Indeed, any proof of the mentioned estimates which is based on a trace estimate will result in right-hand side bounds where the occuring norms cause a suboptimal result. \end{remark}
+We see that this estimate is suboptimal of order $k^{1/2}.$ The reason lies in the behavior of the $L^2$-projection error measured in the $|\cdot|_{r,2,T}$-norm for $r>0.$ Indeed, any proof of such an estimate which is based on a trace inequality will result in right-hand side bounds where the occuring norms cause a suboptimal result.
+To overcome this problem, a direct estimate of the $L^2$-projection error is helpful, see \cite[Section 3.3]{Houston:02}. \end{remark}